artkurbatov/EasyEnglishApp/README.md

+# EasyEnglishApp

-# EasyEnglishApp - application designed to facilitate your study of English
+Application designed to facilitate your study of English

 Tech stack: SwiftUI, Firebase

 ## Login/Authorization